 The Decade of the Brain (1990-2000) brought enormous advances in our understanding of brain function.
 Prominent among these are major achievements in characterizing the brain mechanisms of learning and memory.
 Progress in that era has poised us to provide a full description of how memory is accomplished by the brain.
 A complete understanding of memory will serve three general goals: First, our individuality as human beings is constituted as a lifetime of accumulated knowledge and personal experience.
 Therefore the exploration of memory is a search for self understanding.
 Second, deterioration of memory compromises the quality of life in a very large percentage of aging individuals.
 Understanding brain processes that underlie memory will direct the search for therapies that can improve and extend our memory capacities in our later years.
 Third, learning is a product of the brain, yet our educational systems do not take advantage of what we have learned about the brain in the development of school curricula.
 A major long term objective is to assist in the evolution of teaching strategies that are based in an understanding of brain function in learning and memory.

 The Boston University Center for Memory and Brain (CMB) was established as a center of excellence in research, training, and teaching in the cognitive neuroscience of memory.
-The CMB is composed of faculty within the Departments of Psychology, Biology, Mathematics, and Biomedical Engineering.
+The CMB is composed of faculty within the Departments of Psychological and Brain Sciences, Biology, and Mathematics.
 The small core group of neuroscientists that compose the CMB complement each other in technical abilities and share the specific interest of characterizing brain mechanisms of memory.
 The CMB is unique in close working relations among its faculty in a continuity of expertise across the levels of analysis of memory.
 We pursue complementary and collaborative studies aimed at describing the “circuit diagram” for memory in the human brain, and we teach at all levels and train neuroscientists in this field.

 The research mission of the CMB is to describe the brain systems and circuits that mediate memory.
 Over the last twenty years, considerable data on both the cognitive and biological aspects of memory have been generated.
 In addition, major new technologies have emerged to reach a new level of discoveries about the functional circuitry of the brain.
 Our collaborative research program combines multiple approaches towards a full understanding of how the brain mediates memory.
 An associated goal is to understand how memory breaks down in aging and after brain damage or disease.